jorgecarleitao/pyglet-gui/README.md

 The contributor of Kytten was Conrad "Lynx" Wong, which this project reuses.

-Jorge C. Leitão re-formulated the API.
+Jorge C. Leitão designed, tested and documented the API.